-INVESTMENT RETURN / DISCOUNT RATE: We assumed 4.9% per year net of expenses.
-This is based on assumed long-term return on plan assets assuming 100% funding through Futuris.
+INVESTMENT RETURN / DISCOUNT RATE: We assumed 4.15% per year net of expenses.
+This is based on assumed long-term return on employer assets of 4.20% blended with the Bond-Buyer 20 Municipal Bond Index of 3.50% based on the results of the crossover test.
 We used the "Building Block Method".
 (See Appendix E, Paragraph 53 for more information).

-TREND:
+Our assessment of long-term returns for employer assets is based on long-term historical returns for surplus funds invested pursuant to California Government Code Sections 53601 et seq.

-We assumed 4% per year.
+TREND: We assumed 4% per year.
 Our long-term trend assumption is based on the conclusion that, while medical trend will continue to be cyclical, the average increase over time cannot continue to outstrip general inflation by a wide margin.
 Trend increases in excess of general inflation result in dramatic increases in unemployment, the number of uninsured and the number of underinsured.
 These effects are nearing a tipping point which will inevitably result in fundamental changes in health care finance and/or delivery which will bring increases in health care costs more closely in line with general inflation.
 We do not believe it is reasonable to project historical trend vs. inflation differences several decades into the future.